Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/user-menu.md

 # User Menu

 The _User Menu_ provides access to various user-specific features.
-Customize preferences, monitor billing and audit events, manage roles with ACL, access Cognigy products and documentation quickly, and log out.
+From the User menu, you can customize preferences, monitor billing and audit events, manage roles with ACL, access Cognigy products and documentation quickly, and log out.

 To open the User Menu, follow these steps: